Dublin, Ireland

 The Irish language.

 Cead mille failte is the traditional Irish welcome, meaning "a hundred thousand welcomes."
 Uisce batha is "water of life," i.e., whisky (no 'e' in Irish whisky, though plenty of alcohol).
 Street names have uppers and lowers.
 Aras an uachtarain is literally "the house of the upper one," where the upper one (president) lives in Phoenix Park.
 Interestingly, Phoenix comes from fionn uisce meaning "fair" or "clear water."
-There are no mythical birds, but plenty of deer ruttling in the morning if you're up early enough.
-You will also find the American ambassador's residence and an obelisk dedicated to the Duke of Wellington, who was born in Dublin.
+There are no mythical birds, but plenty of deer rutting in the morning if you're up early enough.
+The American ambassador's residence is there and an obelisk dedicated to the Duke of Wellington, who was born in Dublin.

 Government.

 The Republic of Ireland has a bicameral parliamentary democracy with an elected lower house (the Dáil, pronounced 'doll' or 'doyle') and a mostly-appointed upper house (Séanad).
 The head of state, the president, is elected for seven years to a largely ceremonial position, currently Michael D. Higgins in his second term.
-Leo Varadkar is the leader of the centre-right Fine Gail party (48 seats with 7 independents) and prime minister (taoiseach in Irish) since 2017.
-Fianna Fáil (43) and Sinn Féin (21) are the main opposition parties, followed by various independents.
+Leo Varadkar is the prime minister (taoiseach in Irish) since December 2022 as the leader of a three-party coalition made up of Fine Gail (33 seats), Fianna Fáil (36), and the Greens (11).
+Sinn Féin (21) is the main opposition party, followed by various independents.

 Leo Varadkar